 Why understanding the economy matters for HR

 Economic conditions provide the background to the everyday business of HR.
-What happens in the macro economy, or in individual product markets, ultimately determines how many staff organisations need to recruit, retain and develop in order to meet customer demand.
-Organisations in turn buy the staff they need in the labour market – how many staff they are able to buy, and at what cost, depending mainly on how many people are available and willing to work.
+What happens in the macro economy, or in individual product and labour markets, ultimately determines how many staff organisations need to recruit, retain and develop in order to meet customer demand.

-It is therefore important for organisations to keep a weather eye on likely developments in the economy, with HR practitioners monitoring the state of the labour market in particular.
-The tools available to do this come in the form of official statistics - mostly published by the Office for National Statistics (ONS) - or evidence drawn from independent surveys.
-Most official statistics indicate how the economy has been doing.
-Independent surveys, such as those by the Confederation of British Industry, British Chambers of Commerce and the CIPD, also provide an indication of what lies ahead.
-The CIPD, for example, conducts a quarterly Labour Market Outlook survey.
-The published results supplement official statistics with the latest experience and expectations of up to 2000 CIPD members.
+That’s why it’s important for organisations and HR practitioners to monitor the state of the labour market and keep an eye on likely developments in the economy.
+Official statistics - mostly published by the Office for National Statistics (ONS) - or evidence drawn from independent surveys can help with this.
+Most of the official statistics are backwards-looking and indicate how the economy has been doing.
+Independent surveys, such as those by the Confederation of British Industry, the British Chambers of Commerce and the CIPD can provide intelligence on future market conditions.
+For example, our quarterly Labour Market Outlook survey collects data on pay and employment expectations from around 1,000 organisations in the private, public and voluntary sectors.

 Login or register for a free account to continue reading this factsheet and to learn about: